waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Moomoo Farm: Sick Miltank needs 7 standard BERRY items.
 (Started Turn 5458)
 - NPC Verification: Do not assume an NPC is static or present based on a single turn's observation; use stun_npc or re-verify if they seem to disappear.
 - Lighthouse Layout: The lighthouse has many split levels and floor warps; exploration is key to finding the correct path up.
-- Battle Strategy: Use battle_strategist_v2 for all trainer battles.
+- Battle Strategy: Use battle_strategist_v2 for all trainer battles to ensure consistent performance.

 # Berry Knowledge
 - Standard BERRY: 0/7.